aucontraire/holbertonschool-higher_level_programming/0x0E-SQL_more_queries/README.md

 * 100-not_my_genres.sql: script that uses the hbtn_0d_tvshows database to list all genres not linked to the show Dexter
 * 101-not_a_comedy.sql: script that lists all shows without the genre Comedy in the database hbtn_0d_tvshows
 * 102-rating_shows.sql: script that lists all shows from hbtn_0d_tvshows_rate by their rating
+* 103-rating_genres.sql: script that lists all genres in the database hbtn_0d_tvshows_rate by their rating